 |---|---|---|---|

-The S1 interaction: Your S1 protects your State Pension from social charges.
-It has no effect on the Government Service Pension — that is already protected by the treaty.
-If you do not have an S1, you will pay social charges on your State Pension but still zero on your Government Service Pension.
+If you do not have an S1, you pay social charges on the State Pension but still zero on the Government Service Pension.

 The UK Tax Side

-Since the UK has the sole taxing right, your Government Service Pension remains fully within the UK tax system.
+Your Government Service Pension stays fully within the UK tax system.

-Do you need to file a UK self-assessment return?
-Usually not.
-Most Government Service Pensions are handled via PAYE.
-HMRC applies your UK Personal Allowance (£12,570 in 2025/26) against the pension first.
-If the pension is your only UK income and it falls within the allowance, no UK tax may be due.
+Most are handled via PAYE — no UK self-assessment return needed.
+HMRC applies your UK Personal Allowance (£12,570 in 2025/26) first.
+If the pension is within the allowance, no UK tax may be due.

-The France Individual DT form: You do not need this form to stop French tax on a Government Service Pension — the treaty exemption is automatic.
-However, you should inform HMRC that you are a French resident so they apply the correct tax codes to any other UK income you have.
-The DT form handles this for other income types.
+You do not need the France Individual DT form to stop French tax on a Government Service Pension — the treaty exemption is automatic.
+However, use it to inform HMRC you are a French resident so they apply the correct codes to your other UK income.

 -

 Assuming NHS and Teachers Pensions are Government Service Pensions.
-They are not.
-They are taxed in France under Article 18 as private pensions.
-If you have been declaring them as Article 19 exempt, you may have underpaid French income tax and need to correct previous returns.
+They are not — they are taxed in France.
+If you have been declaring them as exempt, you may need to correct previous returns.

 -

 Declaring the net amount instead of the gross.
-Always declare the gross figure — the amount before UK tax is deducted.
-If you declare the net (what landed in your account after PAYE), your taux effectif calculation will be wrong and you may be under-reporting your income position to the French authorities.
+Always declare the gross figure — before UK tax is deducted.
+Using the net produces the wrong tax rate calculation on your other income.

 -